-- · Bachelor's degree from a fully accredited program. - 3.0 GPA or above on all previous coursework. - · Official transcripts from all previous educational institutions are required. - · A copy of your United States RN license.
-(License verification from your nursing license registry website is acceptable.) - Personal statement (no more than two and no less than one page double-spaced) that will give the admissions committee a better understanding of the following: - · Why you are choosing this particular program of study. - · Your plans upon completion of the certificate. - How your current work experience will enhance your experience in this program. - · Curriculum vitae or resume.

-- One professional letter of recommendation from either a previous or immediate supervisor or former faculty member who can attest to your clinical knowledge, skill and potential aptitude for graduate study. - References will not be accepted from colleagues or family members. - The letter of recommendation requirement is waived if GPA is 3.0 or higher.
+- Bachelor's degree from a fully accredited program. - 3.0 GPA or above on all previous coursework. - · Official transcripts from all previous educational institutions are required. - Personal statement (no more than two and no less than one page double-spaced) that will give the admissions committee a better understanding of the following: - Why you are choosing this particular program of study. - Your plans upon completion of the certificate. - How your current work experience will enhance your experience in this program. - · Curriculum vitae or resume. - Two professional letters of recommendation from either a previous or immediate supervisor or former faculty member who can attest to your clinical knowledge, skill and potential aptitude for graduate study. - · References will not be accepted from colleagues or family members. - The letters of recommendation requirement is waived if GPA is 3.0 or higher.